xuanjiao/Robots_task_scheduling/README.md

 When the time of the server reaches the request time, the server performs the task allocation.

+## About multi-robot system

+launch files
+ -- one_robot.launch
+ -- r

 ## Problem

 battery module